Rubology/encoded_token/DEVELOPER_GUIDE.md

 4. Change to the most recent version of Ruby
 5. Install the most recent Bundler: `gem install bundler`
 6. Install the most recent Rake: `gem install rake`
-7. Install the gems: `rake install`
+7. Install the gems: `rake bundle`
 8. Ensure all the tests are passing: `rake`